danifg/BottomUp-Hierarchical-PtrNet/README.md

 # Left-to-Right Dependency Parsing with Bottom-up Hierarchical Pointer Networks
-This repository includes the code of the left-to-right dependency parser with Bottom-up Hierarchical Pointer Networks described in ACL paper [Dependency Parsing with Bottom Hierarchical Pointer Networks](https://arxiv.org/abs/).
+This repository includes the code of the left-to-right dependency parser with Bottom-up Hierarchical Pointer Networks described in the paper [Dependency Parsing with Bottom Hierarchical Pointer Networks](https://arxiv.org/abs/2105.09611).
 The implementation is based on the dependency parser by Liu et al. (2019) (https://github.com/ntunlp/ptrnet-depparser) and reuses part of its code, including data preparation and evaluating scripts.

 ## Requirements